willthames/octopress/source/_posts/2014-05-19-race-report-the-north-face-100km.markdown

 cold breezes, which seems a sensible warning most of the time!)

 And then almost 10km downhill.
 In 2013, that 10km took me about 50 minutes.
-This year I was a lot% slower &mdash; about 90 minutes, because I was no longer comfortably able to run downhill &mdash; my knees and my quads were just not willing to suffer in silence.
-I was actually happier going uphill &mdash; it was slower, of course, but I felt like I was making as good progress this year than last year.
+This year I was a lot slower &mdash; about 90 minutes, because I was no longer comfortably able to run downhill &mdash; my knees and my quads were just not willing to suffer in silence.
+I was actually happier going uphill &mdash; it was slower, of course, but I felt like I was making as good progress this year as last year.

 The distance between the 90km marker and the supposed 91km water point seemed enormous but at that point everything was a walk, uphill, and thus taking nearly